facebook/react-native-website/website/versioned_docs/version-0.76/fabric-native-components-ios.md

 @end
 ```

-This code override the `thirdPartyFabricComponents` method by obtainig a mutable copy of the dictionary of third party's components coming from other sources, like third party libraries.
+This code override the `thirdPartyFabricComponents` method by obtaining a mutable copy of the dictionary of third party's components coming from other sources, like third party libraries.

 It then adds an entry to the dictionary with the name used in the Codegen specification file.
 In this way, when React requires to load a component with name `CustomWebView`, React Native will instantiate a `RCTWebView`.